BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 ```
 ### The Map Page
 #### Zoom of Map
-&emsp;&emsp;I copied the code from [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom), so there's nothing much to talk about.
+&emsp;&emsp;We copied the code from [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom), so there's nothing much to talk about.
-&emsp;&emsp;Also, I noticed that some pages of acemap seems also used the same zoomimg method.
+&emsp;&emsp;Also, we noticed that some pages of acemap seems also used the same zoomimg method.
 |svg-pan-zoom|CCFConfCompare|
 |:-:|:-:|
 |![](img/xjq_7.png)|![](img/xjq_8.png)|